digbmc/dssf-syll/weeks/03-pres.md

 ### 9:00 AM Check-In (DMCL)

-### 9:30 AM Independent Work
+### 9:30 AM Project Work

 ### 10:00 AM Introduction to Digital Preservation & Web Archiving

-### 11:00 AM ...
+### 11:00 AM Project Work

 ### 12:00 PM Lunch Break

-### 1:00 PM ...
+### 1:00 PM Project Work

-### 4:00 PM Reflection Logs
+### 4:30 PM Reflection Logs
-- Reflect on the different activities we have done today:
+- Say something the work you have done today
-  - What went well?
-What was challenging?
-  - What questions do you still have?
-What issues are still bothering you?
-- Think back on the Digital Preservation & Web Archiving workshop:
+- Reflect on the Digital Preservation & Web Archiving workshop:
   - What are some of the challenges of digital preservation that you were previously unaware of?
   - Is any of the material from the workshop directly appliciabile to your work this summer?
 How so?

-### 4:30 PM Discussion

 ---